nextcloud/github_helper/README.md

 ## GitHub script for releases

-This is a script to update the milestone and label names across multiple repos in the same way.
+This is a script to update the milestones across multiple repos in the same way.
 It's main purpose is to create new milestones.

 Whom to ask if something is unclear: [Morris Jobke](https://github.com/morrisjobke)